aaryanb1/cs-hw-04/README.md

 - (**2 points**) I did Optional Task 6 as seen with the file <code>extra_credit_6.py</code>.
 Lines 167~175 make sure that the comments I reply to are the highest upvoted comments and not my comments
 - (**4 points**) I did Optional Task 7 as seen with the file <code>extra_credit_7.py</code>.
 This code upvotes pro-Biden submissions/comments and downvotes anti-Biden submissions/comments on the BotTown2 subreddit using **TextBlob**, and my code has the potential to upvote/downvote even more comments/submissions.
 As seen with the output of my file below.
 Last time I chcked, I upvoted/downvoted more than 154 submissions and the comments within those submissions (and I've run my code on many many more submissions and the comments within those submissions)
     ```
-    downvoted submission.
+    upvoted submission.
 This is action # 152
     upvoted submission.
 This is action # 153
     upvoted submission.
 This is action # 154
     ```